Wednesday, 30 July 2025

 EMU "Seibu" 8000 Series: Start of Commercial Operation

-Do you remember when I introduced you to Seibu Railway’s new train, which was purchased from Odakyu Electric Railway as the second-hand train.
-Three months have passed since then, and Seibu put into commercial operation of that commuter train under the name of “Seibu” 8000 series (see the top photo).
+Do you remember when I introduced Seibu Railway’s new train, which had been purchased second-hand from Odakyu Electric Railway?
+Three months have passed since then, and Seibu has now put this commuter train into commercial operation under the name “Seibu” 8000 series (see the top photo).

-Let me review the history of this train in the Odakyu era to start.
+Let me first review the history of this train during the Odakyu era.
 The Seibu 8000 series originally debuted as the EMU “Odakyu” 8000 series in 1983.
-A total of 32 sets, 160 units, were built by Nippon Sharyo, Tokyu Sharyo and Kawasaki Heavy Industries.
-It’s the oldest train in operation on the Odakyu line, and also known as the last of the steel body commuter trains on the line.
-Incidentally, the 8000 series implemented a variable frequency drive electric control system after the renovation.
+A total of 32 sets, 160 units, were built by Nippon Sharyo, Tokyu Sharyo, and Kawasaki Heavy Industries.
+It is the oldest train still operating on the Odakyu line, and is also known as the last steel-bodied commuter train on the line.
+Incidentally, after renovation, the 8000 series was equipped with a variable frequency drive electric control system.

-41 years later, it was decided that a total of 7 sets, 42 units, of the Odakyu 8000 series would be transferred to Seibu Railway.
-It will save the acquisition cost of new trains for Seibu Railway.
-Furthermore, it will save the maintenance cost for train operations, as the variable frequency drive is equipped on the 8000 series.
-As you know, this system saves electricity consumption.
+Forty-one years later, it was decided that seven sets, 42 units in total, of the Odakyu 8000 series would be transferred to Seibu Railway.
+This helps Seibu reduce the cost of acquiring new trains.
+In addition, maintenance costs will also be lower, since the 8000 series is already equipped with a variable frequency drive system, which, as you know, reduces electricity consumption.

-Lastly, please don’t forget that the EMU Odakyu 8000 series is still being operated on the Odakyu line (see the photo below).
-It’s happy for railfans like me, as we can ride and compare the Odakyu 8000 and the Seibu 8000 models.
-I hope the two kinds of 8000 series will be operated as long as possible.
+Lastly, please don’t forget that the EMU Odakyu 8000 series is still in operation on the Odakyu line (see the photo below).
+This makes railfans like me happy, as we can ride and compare both the Odakyu 8000 and the Seibu 8000 series.
+I hope both versions of the 8000 series will continue running for as long as possible.

 Official information about the EMU Seibu 8000 series (in Japanese):